avihuxp/WaveFunctionCollapse/README.md

 - [ ] Add a "Stride" option for pattern extraction, rules initialization, and propagation, so that this code will be able to run the tiled variant of the WFC algorithm.
+- [ ] add video of usage with different output options to README

 See
 the [open issues](https://github.com/avihuxp/WaveFunctionCollapse/issues)